LKristoffy/my_portfolio/README.md

 ## 📖 Overview

 This portfolio demonstrates my expertise in a wide array of machine learning domains, including:
 - Model deployment with Docker and Kubernetes.
+- Contrastive learning with SimCLR on the HAM10000 dataset.
 - Graph-based deep learning for anomaly detection.
+- Efficient and distributed training of a movie recommender system leveraging PySpark.
 - Experimentation with advanced neural network architectures, including LLMs.
 - Bayesian optimization and kernel methods for classification.